 The kids will often push back.
 They’ve heard it’s a good feeling and they want it.
 Stand your ground.

 Please, tell the doctor that exposure to opiates, especially at a young age is very risky and you don’t want it.
 It’s a risk you don’t want to take.

 They need to hear it from you!

 Wisdom teeth pain is not deadly.
 Opiate addiction is.

-Conversations from Facebook between my son and a friend of his (before his addiction and death by suicide):
+Conversations from Facebook between my son, Charles and a friend of his (before his addiction and death by suicide):

 * The National Institute on Drug Abuse (NIDA)